-Osteopathy for Frozen Shoulder
+Osteopathy for Frozen Shoulder in London

-Written by Stephen Sacks – Medically reviewed by Stephen Sacks – Last updated July 31, 2024
+Written by Stephen Sacks – Medically reviewed by Stephen Sacks – Last updated December 1, 2025

 Frozen shoulder, or adhesive capsulitis of the shoulder, is a debilitating condition affecting mainly 45–65 year olds.
 It causes the shoulder capsule, the joint that connects the upper arm bone to the shoulder blade, to become inflamed and sensitive, causing pain and limiting the arm’s range of motion.